22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 Caravan Sports OG Lounger Zero Gravity Chair (starting at $64.55; amazon.com)

-For those who prefer sunbathing while laying flat with your feet elevated too, this zero gravity chair from Caravan Sports is a solid choice.
-The pros: The chair is made of a breathable mesh fabric, has a removable pillow and a carrying strap.
+If you prefer sunbathing while lying flat with your feet elevated too, this zero gravity chair from Caravan Sports is a solid choice.
+The pros: The chair is made of a breathable mesh fabric, and it has a removable pillow and a carrying strap.
 The cons: It weighs a whopping 20 pounds — which might not be a big deal for the super strong.

 ____________________________________________________________________________